will-lumley/FaviconFinder/README.md

 Why not just download the file that exists at `https://site.com/favicon.ico`?
 There are multiple places that a developer can place their favicon, not just at the root directory with the specific filename of `favicon.ico`.
 The favicon's address may be linked within the HTML header tags, or it may be within a web application manifest JSON file, or it could even be a file with a custom filename.

-FaviconFinder handles the dirty work for you and iterates through the numerous possible favicon locations, and simply delivers the image to you in a closure, once the image is found.
+FaviconFinder handles the dirty work for you and iterates through the numerous possible favicon locations, and simply delivers the image to you once found.

 FaviconFinder will:
 - [x] Detect the favicon in the root directory of the URL provided.
-- [x] Automatically check if the favicon is located within the root URL if the subdomain failed (Will check `https://site.com/favicon.ico` if `https://subdomain.site.com/favicon.ico` fails).
 - [x] Detect and parse the HTML at the URL for the declaration of the favicon.
 - [x] Resolve the favicon URL for you, even if it's a relative URL to the subdomain that you're querying.
 - [x] Allow you to prioritise which format of favicon you would like served.
 - [x] Detect and parse web application manifest JSON files for favicon locations.
+- [x] Automatically check if the favicon is located within the root URL if the subdomain failed (Will check `https://site.com/favicon.ico` if `https://subdomain.site.com/favicon.ico` fails).
 - [x] If you set `checkForMetaRefreshRedirect` to true, FaviconFinder will analyse the HTML for a meta refresh redirect tag.
 If such a tag is found, the URL in the tag is the URL that will be queried.

 To do: